-Check out some of the common types of berries available in the market along with their nutrient details, and the contribution they can make towards your weight loss and overall health goals:
+There are many types of berries available.
+They all differ in shape, size, nutrient count, and geographical availability.
+We are presenting a list of some common types of this edible juicy fruit along with their nutrient details, and the contribution they can make towards your weight loss and overall health goals:

-Deep red in color, goji berries are also known as Chinese Wolfberry or Mede Berry are composed of 18 essential amino acids, 21 trace minerals, vitamins B1, B2, B6, and E, linoleic acid, selenium, germanium, and beta carotene.
+The deep red goji berries are also known as Chinese Wolfberry or Mede Berry are composed of 18 essential amino acids, 21 trace minerals, vitamins B1, B2, B6, and E, linoleic acid, selenium, germanium, and beta carotene.
 This potent berry has shown a positive impact on sexual vitality, happiness, longevity, and overall physical strength.

-Blueberry is an antioxidant powerhouse.
-The deep blue color of this berry is related to high amounts of phytonutrients called anthocyanidin, which aid in the process of neutralizing free radical damage in our cells.
+Blueberry has a high concentration of antioxidants.
+The deep blue color of this berry is related to high amounts of phytonutrients called anthocyanidin that help in neutralizing the signs of aging on our skin.
 Further, this fruit reduces the risk of heart diseases, cataracts, varicose veins, hemorrhoids, glaucoma, and peptic ulcers.

 Acai berry is a relatively new-found health treasure.
-Due to their strong antioxidant contents, acai berries aim at slowing the process of aging and preventing diseases related to cellular oxidative damage.
+Due to their strong antioxidant contents, it slows down the process of aging and preventing diseases related to cellular oxidative damage.
 One acai berry holds ten times the amount of antioxidant vitamins as grapes and two times the number of blueberries.

 Bilberries also are known as huckleberry, wineberry, and dewberry are three times smaller than blueberries but they are very much similar in taste, appearance, and benefits.
 Bilberries are extremely high in antioxidant anthocyanidins.
 Along with being curative towards diabetes, bilberries also protect your eyes and reduce the occurrence of poor vision, cataracts, and macular degeneration.